mothur/mothur.github.io/_wiki/classify.svm.md

 ### sigmoidalpha,sigmoidconstant

-The sigmoid kernel has two parameters, a multiplicative constant referred to here as \'alpha\' and an additive constant.
+The sigmoid kernel has two parameters, a multiplicative constant referred to here as 'alpha' and an additive constant.

 ### linearsmoc,rbfsmoc,polynomialsmoc,sigmoidsmoc

 The Sequential Minimal Optimization (SMO) algorithm is used to train SVMs.
-This algorithm has one tunable parameter generally known as \'C\'.
+This algorithm has one tunable parameter generally known as 'C'.
 This parameter scales the penalty for misclassified observations during training.
 A list of C values can be specified for each kernel with the `linearsmoc`,`rbfsmoc`, and `polynomialsmoc` options and the best value